Who We Are

 Why Warriors Pty Ltd is a social enterprise company set up to make a difference for the Yolngu people of north-east Arnhem Land.

-Please meet our bilingual-bicultural production and education team, and support staff.
+Please meet our bilingual-bicultural production and education team and support staff.

 Rev. Dr. Djiniyini Gondarra OAM – Researcher & Co-Producer

-He has been an influential advocate for Indigenous rights for most of his life.
-He has held positions like the moderator of the Uniting Church in North Australia, on the Australian Indigenous Cultural Network Steering Committee and on the Council for Aboriginal Reconciliation.
-In 2004, Rev. Dr. Gondarra founded the Mawul Rom Project at Charles Darwin University, which provides immersive cross-cultural training to non-indigenous mainstream professionals with the aim of nurturing respectful dialogue, mediation and decision-making.
+For most of his life, he has been an influential advocate for Indigenous rights.
+He has held positions such as moderator of the Uniting Church in North Australia, on the Australian Indigenous Cultural Network Steering Committee, and on the Council for Aboriginal Reconciliation.

 He was involved in and starred in the documentary Our Generation, which won ‘Best Campaign Film’ at the London International Documentary Festival in 2011.
-That same year he travelled to the United Nations in Geneva to speak first-hand to the Human Rights Commissioner, Navi Pillay, about the failed state of Indigenous rights in Australia.
+That same year, he travelled to the United Nations in Geneva to speak first-hand to the Human Rights Commissioner, Navi Pillay, about the failed state of Indigenous rights in Australia.

 Maratja Dhamarrandji – Researcher & Co-Producer